 This is where HIIT comes in.

 HIIT involves short bursts of intense exercise followed by brief recovery periods, typically lasting 15-30 minutes per session.
+To perform HIIT effectively, sessions should not take much more than 25 minutes if done correctly and hard enough.
+This ensures maximum efficiency and effectiveness in burning fat and preserving muscle mass.

 Benefits of HIIT for body recomposition: